openmm/openmm/docs-source/usersguide/application.rst

 Installing on Linux
 *******************

-1. Download the pre-compiled binary of OpenMM for Linux, then double click the .zip file to expand it.
+1. Download the pre-compiled binary of OpenMM for Linux from https://simtk.org/project/xml/downloads.xml?group_id=161, then double click the .zip file to expand it.

 2. Make sure you have Python 2.6 or higher (earlier versions will not work) and